BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 This was achieved by developing a partitioning tool to separate computationally intensive OpenMP regions from C, extracting to and building a predictive model based on past history of the programs executing on the accelerators.
 We broaden this analysis by claiming that all benchmarks encompassing a dwarf will perform optimally on one accelerator type, but identify that one type of accelerator is non-optimal for all dwarfs.

-Hoste et. al. [@hoste2006performance] show that the prediction of performance can be based on inherent program similarity.
+Hoste et al. [@hoste2006performance] show that the prediction of performance can be based on inherent program similarity.
 In particular, they show that the metrics collected from a program executing on a particular instruction set architecture (ISA) with a specific compiler offers a relatively accurate characterization of workload for the same application on a totally different micro-architecture.
-[Che et. al. @che2009rodinia] broadens this finding with an assumption that performing analysis on a single threaded CPU version of a benchmark application maintains the underlying set of instructions and the composition of the application.
+[Che et al. @che2009rodinia] broadens this finding with an assumption that performing analysis on a single threaded CPU version of a benchmark application maintains the underlying set of instructions and the composition of the application.

 Therefore, it is intuitive that the composition of a program collected using a simulator (such as Oclgrind discussed in [Section @sec:oclgrind], which operates on the most common intermediate form for the OpenCL runtime) regardless of accelerator to which it is ultimately mapped, offers a more accurate architecture agnostic set of metrics around an applications workload.
 This, in turn, can be used as a basis for performance prediction on general accelerators.